ryumatsuura/ryumatsuura.github.io/index.md

 ---

 <p>
-I am a second-year economics PhD student at Northwestern University.
-My research interest lies at the intersection of development economics and economic geography.
+I am a thid-year economics PhD student at Northwestern University.
+My research interest lies at the intersection of development economics and political economy.
 </p>

 <p>